uvegege/AnalyticEMModes.jl/docs/src/Cylindrical/Radial.md

 Radial waveguides are structures that support radial wave propagation between parallel conducting plates.
 Unlike conventional waveguides where propagation is along the z-axis, radial guides exhibit wave propagation in the radial direction (ρ-direction).
 The field solutions involve Hankel functions of the radial coordinate, combined with sinusoidal variations in the azimuthal (φ) and vertical (z) directions.

 Common examples include parallel-plate disk structures and sector-shaped geometries.
-For detailed mathematical derivations, see the Theory section.

 ## TE Modes